JamesYeh23/511_project_group-3/README.md

 ## Progress

 ### To-Do:
-- Create a table to show key variable
 - Create a interphase to show dafault value and a place to easy modify parameters

 ### Done: